 This is not an additional loan or grant; it is connected to the loan you are already receiving from The Scholarship Foundation.
 It is important to note that participation in the Designated Scholar Loan Program does not impact your future funding from The Scholarship Foundation and it does not change the terms of your loan or repayment.

-Please contact Beth Andrews at beth@sfstl.org for more information or to volunteer.
+Please contact info@sfstl.org for more information or to volunteer.

 SAVING MONEY ON TEXTBOOKS

 Tips, Hints, and Alternative Resources